Instagram fitness model kicked off American Airlines flight

-An Instagram fitness model was kicked off of an American Airlines flight departing Miami on Saturday night after a dispute with the crew, according to the airline.
+An Instagram fitness model was kicked off an American Airlines flight in Miami on Saturday night after a dispute with the crew, according to the airline.

-Fitness coach and Instagram celebrity Jen Selter was aboard a flight out of Miami International Airport headed for New York City’s LaGuardia Airport when police removed her from the plane.
+Fitness coach and Instagram celebrity Jen Selter was aboard a flight out of Miami International Airport headed for New York’s LaGuardia Airport when police removed her from the plane.

 In a video posted by Selter, a woman’s voice can be heard explaining to a man, who appears to be the pilot, that a flight attendant asked her to sit after she stood to “put up” her jacket while the plane was delayed.